ludocode/onramp/docs/virtual-machine.md

 The size of a regular file and the position of a handle are represented by 64-bit values.
 Implementations may limit this arbitrarily; for example regular file sizes may be limited to 32 bits, in which case the upper 32 bits of file sizes and handle positions are always zero.
 Regular file sizes are otherwise limited only by available storage.

 #### Streams

 A _stream_ is a file that only supports reading, writing, or both.
 It is used to transfer data from one program to another.

 Streams do not have a size.
 Handles referring to streams do not have a position and do not support seeking. `tell` and `seek` return an error when called on a stream handle.

 A stream may support reading, writing, or both.
 If a stream only supports reading, `write` on the stream returns an error, and vice versa.
-A writeable stream must be opened in read-write mode in order to write to it.
+A writable stream must be opened in read-write mode in order to write to it.

 There are three standard streams: input, output and error.
 These are intended for programs to interact with other programs and with a user.
 The standard input, standard output, and standard error handles, if they exist, are given to the program in the process info table.

 Other streams may exist on the filesystem depending on the VM implementation.
 These are VM-specific and are not specified here.

 #### Directories

-A _directory_ is a container for files and other directories.
-Directories are used to organize files on the filesystem.
+A _directory_ is a container for files (including other directories.)
+Directories are used to organize and enumerate files on the filesystem.

 Support for directories is optional.
 A VM may ignore directories; it can simply store all files in a flat set in which each file is named by its full path.
 However, without directories, programs will have no way of enumerating files.
-Some programs rely on directories so implementing them can provide additional functionality.

-If directories are supported, the character `/` is used to delimit files and directories.
-A file or directory name can contain any byte except `/` and a null byte.
-(Onramp itself only uses ASCII letters, numbers, and the characters `-`, `_` and `.` in its implementation.
-Programs compiled by Onramp may use any other bytes.)
+Onramp can be bootstrapped without directories, but some programs that can be compiled by Onramp require directory support.
+Such programs will not work on VMs that do not implement directories.

+In a path, the "/" (forward slash) character delimits _path components_.
+A path component is never empty, so paths never have consecutive forward slashes (i.e. "//" never appears in a path.)
+Path components have a length of 1 to 255 bytes.
+The final component of a path is called the _file name_.
+All other components are directories.
+This creates a hierarchical organization of files in the filesystem.

+Paths typically start with "/" (a forward slash) and do not end in "/".
+The initial forward slash is called the _root directory_, in which all other files are ultimately nested.
+Path components never contain a forward slash, with the exception of the root directory whose name and path is "/".

+For example, consider the file with path "/dev/urandom".
+The three components of this path are "/", "dev", and "urandom".
+The directory "/" contains the directory "dev" which contains the device "urandom".

 The filesystem must have a _root_ directory.
 The path of this directory is `/`.
 All directories have a parent directory except the root.
 A directory cannot be a child of itself, even indirectly; following the parents of a directory always leads to the root.
-In other words, the filesystem forms a directed acyclic graph in which the inner nodes are non-empty directories and the leaves are other types of files.
+In other words, the filesystem forms a directed acyclic graph in which the inner nodes are non-empty directories and the leaves may be any file type.

-A path is a string of up to 255 bytes that contains the hierarchy of directories that must be navigated from the root to reach a file.
-For example `/foo/bar` is a path to a file or directory called `bar` in a directory called `foo` in the root directory.

 The filesystem implemented by a VM resembles that of a POSIX system as described above.
 If your host filesystem has a different shape but you still want it to interoperate with Onramp, the VM must translate paths to make them appropriate for Onramp.
 For example, on a system where `\` delimits directories, a path like `C:\Foo\Bar`  must be translated it to something like `/c/Foo/Bar` to be used with Onramp.

+(In the Onramp filesystem, the special directory name "." is a reference to the current directory, and ".." is a reference to the parent directory.
+A VM does not need to support these.
+The Onramp libc generates these where needed and resolves them before passing paths to system calls.)

+The [`mkdir`](#mkdir) system call is used to create a directory.
+The [`dirent`](#dirent) system call is used to enumerate one.
+Since directories are files, several other system calls can manipulate them as well, including [`open`](#open), [`delete`](#delete), [`stat`](#stat), [`rename`](#rename) and more.
+Exceptions include [`read`](#read) and [`write`](#write) which cannot be used on directories.

 #### Devices